 Last year was a blast for UpCloud.
-We had tremendous customer growth and some really exciting additions to our product portfolio.
+We had tremendous customer growth, and some really exciting additions to our product portfolio as well as most competitive cloud pricing.
 Needless to say, this year we are developing our service and its features even further.
 We do not see ourselves as a “yet another IaaS platform” and the market seems to agree – looking at our growth already in January.
 However, in order to think about where we are going, it is important to gain a view on where we are at right now.
 For this, we’d like to recap some things we announced in 2014.

-In Fall 2014, we opened a datacenter in the US (Chicago) and also launched our MaxIOPS storage backend.
+In Fall 2014, we opened a data centre in the US (Chicago) and also launched our MaxIOPS storage backend.

 — Gigaom (@gigaom) November 18, 2014

 UpCloud was also covered by other tech sites such as Computerworld, CIO, ArcticStartup and Informilo on our MaxIOPS and Chicago launch.

 We also did some performance benchmarks where we compared some of the relevant IaaS providers to our MaxIOPS powered instances.
 Our CPU performance was on par with AWS, Google and Azure while our I/O performance blew everyone out of the water!
 Also, please note that our instance was the least expensive (by far) in this comparison.
 Read more at the review